Our Fight for Racial and Social Justice

 Aligning with the firm’s commitment to be an active agent of change, Cooley donated nearly $750,000 to the Equal Justice Initiative, which works to end mass incarceration and excessive punishment, to challenge racial and economic injustice and to protect basic human rights for the most vulnerable people in America.

-Cooley’s commitment to pro bono work directed at expanding access to justice runs deep and strong, and includes cases challenging police misconduct and protecting voting rights, among other important issues affecting access to justice.
+Cooley’s commitment to pro bono work directed at expanding access to justice runs deep and strong, and includes cases challenging police misconduct, reforming the criminal justice system, and protecting voting rights, among other important issues affecting access to justice.

-• Working with the Northern California Innocence Project on implementation of California’s new Racial Justice Act, which addresses issues of racism in sentencing
+• Working with the Northern California Innocence Project on implementation of California’s Racial Justice Act for All, which addresses issues of racism in sentencing.

-• Representing organizations fighting for racial justice in work that supports their mission and in organizational matters.
-Examples include King Boston, Lawyers’ Committee for Civil Rights Under Law, NAACP Legal Defense Fund, Strategies for Youth and Stop AAPI Hate
+• Representing nonprofit organizations fighting for racial justice, such as Embrace Boston, Lawyers’ Committee for Civil Rights Under Law, NAACP Legal Defense Fund, Strategies for Youth and Stop AAPI Hate, in work that supports their mission and in organizational matters.

-• Working with the AAPI Equity Alliance to develop proposals to stem anti-API hate crimes and discrimination in public accommodations
+• Working with the AAPI Equity Alliance to develop proposals to stem anti-Asian hate crimes and discrimination in public accommodations.

 Community and partnerships